Secured vs. Unsecured Credit Cards: Differences You Need to Know

 Is an unsecured or secured credit card better?

 Whether a secured vs. unsecured credit card is better depends on your situation.
-An unsecured credit card might be better for you if you’re having trouble getting approved for a secured card and can afford to make the deposit.
+An unsecured credit card might be better if you’re having trouble getting approved for a secured card and can afford to make the deposit.
 On the other hand, a secured credit card may be better if you have at least an average credit score, are looking for a higher credit limit, and would like more card options.

 Should your first credit card be secured or unsecured?